billyweisberg/BlazorAIChat/readme.md

 - Data Management: Offers the ability to clear chat history and delete data stored in the user's knowledge base.
 - Retry Handling: Automatically pauses and retries calls to Azure OpenAI if it exceeds the API rate limit.
 - Chat History Pruning: Designed to help ensure that the requests to Azure OpenAI do not exceed the context window.
-- Experimental MCP: Utilize tools from Model Context Protocol (MCP) servers with role defaults and per-user secrets.
+- Experimental MCP: Utilize tools from Model Context Protocol (MCP) servers (stdio, SSE, Streamable HTTP) with role defaults and per-user secrets.

 ## Chat Over Documents (RAG)